 The Titan 100 embody the true diversity of the Georgia business landscape. representing technology, manufacturing, education, healthcare, construction/real estate, staffing, professional services, hospitality, transportation, and the energy sector among many others.

 For more information contact Darren Pettapiece, Program Manager, Titan CEO, at 303-909-5446, firstname.lastname@example.org or visit www.titan100.biz.

 About Winton Machine Company

-Celebrating its 25th year in business, Winton Machine Company is a company building factory automation for tube and coax fabrication based in Metro Atlanta, Georgia.
+Celebrating its 25th year in business in 2023, Winton Machine Company is a company building factory automation for tube and semi-rigid coax fabrication based in Metro Atlanta, Georgia.